okfn/messytables/doc/index.rst

 License
 -------

-Copyright (c) 2017 The Open Knowledge International and contributors
+Copyright (c) 2017 The Open Knowledge Foundation Ltd and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),